syfchao/Aurix_TC3xx_Ethernet_HW_Timestamping/README.md

 The lwIP pbuf-structure was modified to have an additional field for seconds and nanoseconds.
 Therfore the RX/TX timestamps can be readback easily by the application software.
 See the UDP echo example how it is used.
+Please use the project as it is, as there have been made deep modifications on the iLLD Ethernet-MAC driver.

 ![alt text](hwtime.PNG)